-For your horse, there are two barns, turnout paddocks, and a covered riding arena.
+For your horse, there are two barns, turnout paddocks, an outdoor arena, and a covered riding arena.
 The ranch also owns some riding horses and will make arrangements to take guests on guided trail rides into the neighboring Ocala National Forest.
 However, the ranch doesn't offer day rides to the general public.

 Miles of Trails